Updated March 2023

 Top advantages of working as a health care aide

-In a recent interview with The Guardian, a health care aide describes how committed she is to her career, and how rewarding she finds her work—despite the very real physical and emotional challenges of her daily work.
+In an interview with The Guardian, a health care aide describes how committed she is to her career and how rewarding she finds her work—despite the very real physical and emotional challenges of her daily work.

 She says the bonds she develops with patients and families are deeply moving and motivating: "We are up close and personal with our patients – we held their hand last night, we’ve cried with them...
 I do this because I want to give back.
 When a relative or patient says thank you, we are on top of the world."